Whitebear Whittington: Three Drops of Blood

 One day, the girl is feeling homesick and wants to visit her family.
 The bear warns her that an even worse curse shall befall him, but eventually concedes, as long as his wife does not tell her family anything about the bear.
 She takes home her three children and the family wants to know what happened to her, but she can't tell them.
 On her father's insistence, she whispers her husband's name in his ear.
-Then she sees her her husband through the window, three drops of blood on the back of his white shirt.
+Then she sees her husband through the window, three drops of blood on the back of his white shirt.

 She leaves the children with her family and goes after him, but loses his tracks.
 She arrives at an old woman's house who gives her shelter and work.
 After doing some work (shearing the sheep, carding and spinning the wool, and finally weaving some clothes), the old woman gives her three golden nuts: one as big as an acorn, another as big as a hickory nut, and lastly a third as big as a walnut, and sends her on her way.

 She reaches a river where women are washing clothes, and sees her husband, now human.
 He says he doesn't remember his wife, but wants to see if any of the women can help him with the three drops of blood on his shirt.
 The girl is able to wash his clothes, but an "ole bad breath woman" grabs the cloth and passes it as her own accomplishment.
 The bad breath woman takes him to her house up on the hill.

 The girl goes after them and gives her the nuts to spend three nights with White Bear Whittington: the first nut releases a golden thread, the second a golden spinning wheel, and the third gives out a golden loom.
 With the three objects together, they begin to weave gold cloth.
 The bad breath woman agrees to let the girl have three nights with White Bear, but she drugs him on the first two nights so that he does not notice anything untoward.
 The third night, White Bear listens to his true wife's lament and regains his memory.

 Meanwhile, the false bride is locked outside the house and wants to be let in.
 The false bride's father wants to know why White Bear locked them outside, and White Bear gives them a riddle: "at first he had a golden key he lost, but found an iron key to replace the first.
 Now that he has the first key back, which key should he keep?".
 The false bride's father answers that he should keep the first key (which is referring to his first wife).
 White Bear and his true wife escape and return home.